 HOMEWORK: Homework problems will be assigned after each section, but not collected.
 However, it is extremely important that you do the homework and get help if you do not understand the problems.
 Exams will be based on both lectures/readings and homework.
 Solutions to homework problems will NOT be posted.
 You are welcome and encouraged to type up your answers and send them to me for feedback.
 You can also post your homework solutions in the discussion section of Canvas to get feedback from your classmates.
 HOWEVER, the reason I do not post homework solutions to proof problems is because there are MANY correct answers and many different ways of proving the same problem.
 Also, reading a solution and understanding it is COMPLETELY DIFFERENT from being able to write up a correct solution yourself.
-If you only look at the solution without trying the problem first, you will become very proficient at understanding math problems.
-But you will not become proficient at DOING the math problems.
+If you only look at the solution without trying the problem first, you will become very proficient at reading geometry proofs.
+But you will not become proficient at DOING geometry proofs.
 Try all of the homework problems BEFORE looking at any solutions on the discussion boards.

 COMPUTER PROJECTS: There will be several computer projects assigned during this course.
 These projects are designed for you to learn new concepts, solidify concepts covered in the lectures/text, and, in general, to get exposure to learning techniques using geometry software.
-The software that goes along with the textbook is very similar to other commercially available software packages that you can use in your own class-room.
+The software that goes along with the textbook is very similar to other commercially available software packages that you can use in your own classroom.
 It is available for you to download free of charge from the author's website:

-http://homepages.gac.edu/~hvidsten/gex/index.html You must write up your reports in either LATEXor another software that allows you to type mathematical symbols and insert diagrams.
-It is very important that you do NOT share your LATEX with anyone or post them on Canvas.
+http://homepages.gac.edu/~hvidsten/gex/index.html You must write up your reports in either LaTeXor another software that allows you to type mathematical symbols and insert diagrams.
+It is very important that you do NOT share your LaTeXor homework files with anyone or post them on Canvas.
 Your work should be your own.
 You should upload the PDF of the project to Canvas by the due date.
 See Assignment page on Canvas for more information.

 EXAMS: There will be one midterm exam at the end of week 3 and a final exam at the end of the course.
-Both exams will be offered at JMU and will be closed book.
-The midterm will be given on Friday June 30 and the final exam on Friday July 21 both from 12-2pm in Roop TBA on JMU campus.
-If you cannot make it to campus, you may use a proctor that is an administrator from your school system.
+Both will be closed book and proctored.
 More details on proctoring are found on canvas.
 You should make arrangements for your proctor as soon as possible and give their contact information to me.
-The midterm will be offered on only Thursday, Friday and Saturday June 29- July 1.
-The final exam will be available after the midterm and as soon as you have turned in the final quiz and project.
 Exams will be free response including definitions, short answers and proofs including problems identical to and similar to homework problems.
 The final exam will be cumulative with greater emphasis on the material since the midterm.
+Since it may not be possible for you to find a proctor for the exams, I will offer 2 online proctored sessions for the Midterm and 1 for the Final.
+Dates and times below: